 Robert Geipel for WE ARE OCEAN Wadden Sea Kunstreusen by Insa Winkler

 Tue Greenfort (for Denmark)

-WE ARE OCEAN_WADDEN SEA brings together a diversity of stakeholders in and around the region in three different countries (Denmark, Germany and The Netherlands).
+“WE ARE OCEAN_WADDEN SEA” brings together a diversity of stakeholders in and around the region in three different countries (Denmark, Germany, and The Netherlands).

-WE ARE OCEAN WADDEN SEA is an interactive journey created by ARTPORT_making waves, curated by Anne-Marie Melster in partnership with the Wadden Sea Forum delivered by a group of artists in Germany, Denmark, and The Netherlands wherein a first part local students will reflect on the effects of climate change on the Wadden Sea and how this is affecting the ecosystems and the culture of the land.
+“WE ARE OCEAN WADDEN SEA” is an interactive journey created by ARTPORT_making waves, curated by Anne-Marie Melster in partnership with the BUND Lower Saxony, the Nationalpark Haus Dorumer Tief in Germany and iii and the World Heritage Wadden Sea Center in the Netherlands delivered by a group of artists in Germany, Denmark, and The Netherlands wherein a first part local students will reflect on the effects of climate change on the Wadden Sea and how this is affecting the ecosystems and the culture of the land.